FTW Staff Picks - Blueprints

 Game Length: 30 minutes

-For fans of: Dice
+For fans of: Suburbia

 We've featured our fair share of dice-rolling games on our FTW Staff Picks.
 This week we take a look at a game that has a more inventive use of dice.
 In Blueprints, the dice serve as construction material for buildings.
 Players take turns selecting from a common pool of available dice, each colour/material scoring in its own way, in order to complete their own blueprint.
 You're rolling dice, drafting dice and positioning dice - all without everything feeling too gimmicky.